dec1992/GA-Project-2/README.md

 ## Overview

 This is the second project of the software engineering immersive course at GA London.
 The assignment was to create a react-based web app to be rendered in the browser, using using react along with APIs.
-The project was to be completed **in paire** within **48 hours**.
+The project was to be completed **in pairs** within **48 hours**.

 You can launch the app on GitHub pages [here](https://dec1992.github.io/project-2/), or find the GitHub repo [here](https://github.com/dec1992/project-2).